mysociety/alaveteli/docs/installing/manual_install.md

 Generate the locales you wish to make available.
 When the interactive screen asks you to pick a default locale, choose "None", as the SSH session will provide the locale required.

-    # dpkg-reconfigure locales
+    dpkg-reconfigure locales

 Start a new SSH session to use your SSH locale.

 ## Get Alaveteli

-To start with, you may need to install git, e.g. with `sudo apt-get install git-core`
+To start with, you may need to install git, e.g. with `apt-get install git-core`

 Next, get hold of the Alaveteli source code from github: